Crozzers/screen_brightness_control/README.md

 * `finish` - The brightness value to fade to
 * `start` - The value to start from.
 If not specified it defaults to the current brightness
 * `interval` - The time interval between each step in brightness
-* `increment` - The amount to change the brightness by each step
+* `increment` - The amount to change the brightness by each step in percent.
 * `blocking` - If set to `False` it fades the brightness in a new thread
 ###### Usage:
 ```python